 Here are 8 tips on how to create more happiness in your life:

 - Make some time for yourself.
 It might be connecting with a friend or having a bubble bath.

-- Being grateful and making a gratitude list has been proven to be very effective in the pursuit of having a more meaningful and happier life.
+- Being grateful and making a gratitude list have been proven to be very effective in pursuing a more meaningful and happier life.
 Write a list of three things that you are grateful for in your life.
 Consistency is the key.
 Doing this daily or at least weekly will be most effective.

 - Use social media wisely.
-Set yourself a time limit on how much time you spend on social media.
-Yes, it is a way of staying in touch with friends but it is also important to spend time on yourself and your own life.
-And having a social media detox every week and a devices-free day helps you to understand how much time you are spending on your devices, as well as giving you time to connect with your loved ones.
+Set a time limit on how much time you spend on social media.
+Yes, it is a way of staying in touch with friends, but it is also important to spend time on yourself and your own life.
+And having a social media detox every week and a devices-free day helps you understand how much time you are spending on your devices and gives you time to connect with your loved ones.

 - Use music.
 Happy music can be very uplifting.
-How about making a ‘happy playlist’ and listen to it when you feel down or need a bit of a pick me up.
+How about making a ‘happy playlist’ and listening to it when you feel down or need a pick-me-up?
 And if you boogie to these favourite tunes of yours, then even better.

 - Look inside yourself.
-For that inner work and truly feeling content, satisfied and happy I highly recommend trying meditation and mindfulness.
+For that inner work and truly feeling content, satisfied and happy, I highly recommend trying meditation and mindfulness.
 You will find more info here.
 Science has proven over and over again that this is the true key to happiness.
-One thing that all the literature on the topic of happiness agrees upon is that we can’t find real lasting happiness outside of ourselves, but only inside of us.
-We have to learn to cultivate this feeling of contentment for ourselves to truly feel content and happy.
+All the literature on the topic of happiness agrees that we can’t find real, lasting happiness outside of ourselves but only inside of us.
+We must learn to cultivate this feeling of contentment for ourselves to truly feel content and happy.

 Here are some book tips on the topic: